laravel/docs/http-tests.md

 <a name="assert-session-has-input"></a>
 #### assertSessionHasInput

-Assert that the session has a given value in the flashed input array.
+Assert that the session has a given value in the flashed input array:

     $response->assertSessionHasInput($key, $value = null);